JuliaHEP/Geant4.jl/README.md

 ```
 julia --project=Geant4.jl Geant4.jl/gen/build.jl
 ```
-The C++ classes that get wrapped is controlled by the file `gen/Geant4.wit`.
+The C++ classes that get wrapped are controlled by the file `gen/Geant4.wit`.
 See the documentation of WrapIt for more details.
 If the wrappers library (libGeant4Wrap.so) is found locally, it uses it at loading of the Geant4.jl module in preference to the registered module `Geant4_julia_jll`.
 This is a convenient way to test new wrapped classes.
 Once the wrapper code is stabilized we can move the generated code to the repository [Geant4_cxxwrap](https://github.com/peremato/Geant4_cxxwrap) to regenerate the binary package `Geant4_julia_jll` using the `BinaryBuilder`.